tomhrr/dale/doc/1-6-control-flow.md

 `return`), while the other returns a usable value, then the expression as a whole will evaluate to the result of the latter branch.
-If both branches terminate, or if the types of both branches are not the same, then the expression as a whole will evaluate to `void`.
+If both branches terminate, or if the types of both branches are not the same, or if the false branch is omitted, then the expression as a whole will evaluate to `void`.

 The lack of implicit casting means that many expressions which would evaluate to true/false in C do not work in the same way in Dale: